Coronavirus Emergency Funding:

-Please go to our Applications page where you can download an emergency application form.
+The Trust continues to accept emergency applications for help with running costs due to the effects of Covid19 on fundraising.
+Please go to our Emergency Applications page where you can see the criteria for emergency funding and download an emergency application form.

 The Jean Sainsbury Animal Welfare Trust was set up in 1982, by Mrs Jean Beryl Lilian Sainsbury, and is a registered charity (No. 326358).
 Since then, the Trust has given over £10 million to animal welfare charities.